hackfleisch1337/Hirsch3D_Release_v1.0/README.md

 ## How to compile (MinGW GCC)
 ---
 Run this command on the Windows Terminal.
-Make sure that you have MinGW installed on your computer and added it to *PATH*.
+Make sure that you have MinGW installed on your computer and added it to *PATH*. <br>
+The *-I* and *-L* option require the path to the ```include``` and the ```lib``` folder.
+The command below contains the path <br>
+when the downloaded folder is in the directory when the command is executed.
+So make sure the boath paths are correct.
 ```bat
 g++ Main.cpp -IHirsch3D_Release_v1.0/include -LHirsch3D_Release_v1.0/lib -lglew32 -lSDL2main -lopengl32 -lHirsch3D -oProgramm.exe
 ```